kmously/glars/README.md

  1) Provide one or more Wi-Fi access points
  2) Provide DHCP functionality (responds to new hosts on the network and tells them the information they need to use the local network or get to the Internet)
  3) Provide DNS functionality (responds to queries for IP addresses of hosts like "www.yahoo.com")
- 4) **Provide layer 3 routing** (that is, allows the flow of traffic from the "local" network to the "wide" network, usually the Internet, and vice versa).
-This is really the definition of "routing".
+ 4) **Provide layer 3 routing** (allows, and controls, the flow of traffic from one network to the other.
+Usually one network is a "local" network, and the other an "external" network (usually the Internet).
+This is the definition of "routing".

 GLARS is only concerned with (4), "routing".
 As such, by itself, it will likely be insufficient as a replacement for most people's use-cases.
 However, in combination with other GNU/Linux software and/or hardware extensions that provide DHCP/DNS/Wi-Fi functionality, the end some can act as very powerful and customizable alternative to any home (or even enterprise-level) routers.
 It is also very easy to use a GNU/Linux box running GLARS _in combination_ with with common home routers, such that the Wi-Fi/DNS/DHCP is provided by the existing home router, but the actual routing is done by GLARS, thus getting the best of both worlds.